Mallikarjun29/Task-Manager/README.md

 # Task Manager
+This a web-based application designed to help users efficiently organize, track, and manage their daily tasks.
+It allows users to create, update, and delete tasks, set priorities, and monitor progress, making it ideal for personal productivity and project management.
 This guide explains how to set up a system activity monitoring stack using Prometheus, Node Exporter, and Grafana.

 ---